 Expect the unexpected.
 It’s pretty hard to pinpoint a day in the life of a first year Audit Associate because no two days will ever be alike.
 Ever!

 Every day is different with new situations with multiple different clients.
-I think that’s the best part of being an auditor.
+I think that’s the best part of being part of an audit team.
 You can’t really say what we do is boring because we always have to be on our toes with whatever may arise.

-As a first year associate, you’ll be dealing with the easier audit areas like the cash section and searching for unrecorded liabilities testing, any sections that don’t require a lot of judgment.
+As a first year associate, you’ll be dealing with the easier audit areas like the cash section and searching for unrecorded liabilities testing.
+Essentially, your entry-level work environment will leave out any sections that don’t require a lot of judgment.

-As you progress, you’ll be given harder sections and be trusted to work on more difficult tasks.
-It really all depends on your team, the client, and how big your firm is.
+As you progress in your career as a staff auditor, you’ll be given harder sections and be trusted to work on more difficult tasks.
+Hence, it really all depends on your team members, the client, and how big your firm is.
 The smaller the firm, the more likely it is that you’ll be seeing a lot more sections in your first couple of years.